Karan-Kumar-Mishra/Docode.com/README.md

 Welcome to DOcode!
 This platform allows users to write, compile, and execute code directly from their browser.
 Whether you're a beginner learning to code or a seasoned developer looking to quickly test snippets, DOcode has you covered.

-# Features
+# Features <br>
-1 Online Coding Environment: Write and run code in various programming languages.
+1 Online Coding Environment: Write and run code in various programming languages. <br>
-2 Real-time Compilation: Instant feedback with live code execution.
+2 Real-time Compilation: Instant feedback with live code execution. <br>
-3 API Integration: Seamlessly integrate your applications with the DOcode API.
+3 API Integration: Seamlessly integrate your applications with the DOcode API. <br>

 # Installation
 Prerequisites